 Young Lives vs Cancer also contributed to and endorse the submissions of the Children and Young People’s Cancer Coalition, Cancer 52, and One Cancer Voice.
 We support the evidence given by our partner charities the Children’s Cancer & Leukaemia Group (CCLG) and Teenage Cancer Trust.

-Help the voices and experiences of young people with cancer, and their families, to be heard.Find out more
+We make sure the voices and experiences of young cancer patients, and their families are heard by decision makers.Find out more